electron/website/docs/latest/tutorial/tutorial-2-scaffolding.md

 field of the app's `package.json` config, which you should have configured in the previous step.

-To initialize the `main` script, create a file named `main.js` in the root folder of your project with the following contents and run `npm start` again:
+To initialize the main script, create a file named `main.js` in the root folder of your project with the following contents and run your `start` command again:

 ```js title='main.js'
 console.log(`Hello from Electron 👋`);
 ```

 Your terminal's console should print out `Hello from Electron 👋` after running the script.

-Congratulations, you have executed your first Electron application!
+Congratulations, you have executed your first line of code in Electron!

-:::tip Further reading 📚
+:::tip Further reading
 If you haven't yet, please read [Electron's process model][process-model] to better understand how all the pieces work together.
 :::

-## Creating a window
+## Creating a web page

+In Electron, each window displays a website that can be loaded from either from a local HTML file or a remote URL.
 Before we can create a window for our application, we need to create the content that will be loaded into it.
-In Electron, each window displays web contents that can be loaded from either from a local HTML file or a remote URL.

-For this tutorial, you will be doing the former.
+For this tutorial, we'll be using a local file.
 Create an `index.html` file in the root folder of your project:

 ```html title='index.html'